cadtexas/intro-to-java/Workshop3/README.md

 ## Review

-Download the [Conditionals.java][conditionals] file and place it in a Eclipse Java project.
+Download the [Conditionals][conditionals] file and place it in a Eclipse Java project.
 Try the exercises, we will walk around to help you, or if you are reading this after the workshop, here is the [solution][solution].